 Pick, Pack and Ship Processing Mode

-When pending orders are processed by DEAR new sale tasks are created.
+When pending orders are processed by DEAR, new sales tasks are created.
 This setting tells DEAR if it should try to Auto Pick, Auto Pack and Auto Ship these tasks.
-If there is not enough stock on hand to pick the full quantity of products in an order, then pick will remain in Draft state and Pack and Ship won’t be completed.
+If there is not enough stock on hand to pick the full quantity of products in an order, then Pick will remain in Draft state, and Pack and Ship won’t be completed.

-Option to choose automatic mapping by SKU or manual mapping by the user.
-The existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
-In the case of a completely manual mapping, the user will have to choose the appropriate DEAR product SKU the Sale Channel product relates to.
-Please note that automatic mapping does not exclude the possibility of changing the mapping manually later.
+This is the option to choose automatic mapping by SKU or manual mapping by the user.
+When automatic mapping is selected, an existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
+When manual mapping is selected, the user will have to manually select which DEAR products to link to via the Catalog tab.
+Manual mapping can still be performed even if automatic mapping is enabled.

-Create new product if not found by SKU
+Create a new product if not found by SKU

 Use Amazon as Master Source for DEAR Products

 If this option is enabled, if a product has been changed or updated in Amazon, the linked product in DEAR will be changed to match upon catalog download.
 Product changes in DEAR can include a changed price, name, weight, length, pictures and other data (except for SKU) based on the product data downloaded from Amazon.

 Be aware!
 Turning on this feature can damage your product data in DEAR.

 You may choose to disable automatic stock level update in Amazon performed by DEAR at the time available product quantity changes in DEAR.
 This may be useful if you are managing stock levels in Amazon manually and do not want DEAR to change it.
 Please ensure you have the correct stock quantities entered in DEAR before you turn on this option as these values will override the stock quantities in Amazon.

 Export Shipping Information to Amazon

 You may enable the export of shipping information from DEAR to Amazon.